The 12 Step Program

 The goal is to help members experience a spiritual awakening, a phrase used by Alcoholics Anonymous to describe the personality change required to overcome addiction.

-To find out more about our 12 step program and how it can benefit you or a loved one please contact us today by clicking the button below.
+To find out more about our outpatient drug rehabilitation and psychological intervention program and how it can benefit you or a loved one please contact us today by clicking the button below.